National Amputee Golf Association

 All payments must be paid in US Dollars and checks made payable to the National Amputee Golf Championship.

-LATE ENTRIES: Tournament Entry Applications received after the entry deadline of August 1st, 2023 will be accommodated on a first-come-first-serve basis until we have reached a full field per the Whisper Creek golf Club.
+LATE ENTRIES: Tournament Entry Applications received after the entry deadline of August 10th, 2026 will be accommodated on a first-come-first-serve basis until we have reached a full field.
 Late entrants may or may not receive tournament merchandise, and will also be subject to paying a late fee.
 All entries will be confirmed by e-mail.
 The committee is working on some exciting ideas and additional information about the tournament will be passed along with your confirmation e-mail.
 Please be sure your e-mail address is included on the online form or indicated LEGIBLY on the mailed-in entry form.

-REFUND POLICY: No full refund of fees will be made after August 1st, 2023.
-Should a cancellation of entry and request for refund become necessary, a written request including the reason for the request should be e-mailed to Tracy Ramin tracyramin@yahoo.com or Bradley Schubert at bradley.schubert@sbcglobal.net.
+REFUND POLICY: No full refund of fees will be made after August 10th, 2026.
+Should a cancellation of entry and request for refund become necessary, a written request including the reason for the request should be e-mailed to George Willoughby at [email protected]

 Championships & Divisions

 Note to all participants: If you wish to compete for the overall NAGA Championship you MUST play all three days, scoring from the NAGA Championship Tees for 54 holes.
-Seniors (50-59), Super Seniors (60-69), and Super-Super Seniors (70+) will play from the signified Senior Tees.
-The Senior Championship will be a 36-hole tournament on Tuesday and Wednesday.
+Seniors (55-64), Super Seniors (65+) will play from the signified Senior Tees.
+The Senior Championship will be a 36-hole tournament on Wednesday, August 25th, and Thursday, August 26th.
 Be sure to complete the Entry Form that you will be playing in the Senior Championship ONLY.
-A player who is over 50 wants to compete for the Overall Championship MUST COMPLETE THE OPEN DIVISION and PLAY from the Championship Tees and score 54 holes.
+A player who is over 55 wants to compete for the NAGA Championship MUST COMPETE THE OPEN DIVISION and PLAY from the Championship Tees and score 54 holes.

-In the event of a tie for any of the Championships (Men/Womens/Seniors) there will be a sudden death playoff beginning on hole #18.
+In the event of a tie for any of the Championships (Men/Womens/Seniors and Adaptive Divisions) there will be a sudden death playoff beginning on hole #18.
 All other ties will use a scorecard-playoff process in accordance with the USGA guidelines.

 Other Course & Tournament Details